techidaily/site-win11-tips/source/_posts/accelerate-productivity-the-essentials-of-using-flow-launcher.md

 ## How to Install Flow Launcher

- You will need to download and install Flow Launcher from[GitHub](https://github.com/Flow-Launcher/Flow.Launcher/releases/tag/v1.9.5) , rather than through the Microsoft Store.
+ You will need to download and install Flow Launcher from [GitHub](https://github.com/Flow-Launcher/Flow.Launcher/releases/tag/v1.9.5) , rather than through the Microsoft Store.
 You can choose between an installed version and a portable one.
 We have used the installed version for this guide.

 1. Download the**Flow-Launcher-Setup.exe** file from the GitHub page.
 After downloading the file, double-click it to begin the setup.
 2. Follow the steps to install Flow Launcher, choosing the language, hotkeys, and any other settings.